Raqib-Hasan/autonomous-car/README.md

 Naive Bayes

+Google Colab (or you can use Jupyter Notebook

 Hope you will enjoy this project for your in depth knowledge of Deep learning and Computer vision for further learning.